 5.7.
 Question: Is wholesale distribution of medicinal products with a damaged/unreadable 2D Data Matrix code allowed, if there is no suspicion of falsification?

-Answer: It depends.
-If the verification of the authenticity of the unique identifier (UI) can be performed by using the human readable code, the products can be further distributed.
+Answer: It depends on the human readable code.
+If the verification of the authenticity of the unique identifier (UI) can be performed using the human readable code, the product can be further distributed.